indra-ehep/KinFit_Skim/CBA_Skim/README.md

 	 ```
    </details>

    > :warning: **Before running the python command, you are suggested to check and modify the relevant variables of the python and bash scripts.
-Follow the details later.**
+Follow the details later at [Job submission scripts](#job-submission-scripts) subsection.**

 3. The above command will create a folder (*tmpLog* in present case) with the JDL files.
 You need to change to that folder and submit the jdl files.